 Available for supervision

 We use genetics, chemical genetics, molecular biology and biochemistry to understand signalling pathways underpinning adaptive mechanisms in plants in response to changes in environment.
 There are a range of potential masters and PhD projects available in the lab that will develop skills in genetics, molecular biology, biochemistry and plant physiology.
 Example projects are: 1.
-Genetic and chemical genetic investigation of plant sugar signalling; 2.
-Cell wall signalling in photomorphogenesis; 3.
-Defining dynamic sugar signalling with cell type‐specific resolution.
+Post-transcriptional regulation of the circadian clock; 2.
+Genetic and chemical genetic investigation of plant sugar signalling; 3.
+Cell wall signalling in photomorphogenesis.
 Please see my website for further information.